 FAQs

-What are the stages of data analytics pipeline?
+What is an example of a data pipeline?

-What are the main steps of an analytical pipeline?
+What are the 5 stages of a data pipeline?

 Is ETL a data pipeline?